scottmuc/scottmuc.github.com/source/_posts/2017-12-09-moving-back-to-berlin.markdown

 comments: true
 categories:
 ---
 Remember that [post][moving-dublin] from almost a couple years ago?
-Consider this a tiny `git revert --no-commit` of that change, modify it slightly to keep my location as Berlin but Pivotal as my employer.
-Just like in software rollbacks, you cannot rollback time so roll-forward I go.
+Consider this a tiny `git revert --no-commit` of that, modify it slightly to keep my location as Berlin but Pivotal as my employer.

 [moving-dublin]: /joining-pivotal-cloud-foundry-and-moving-to-dublin/